Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

   You can [read and write the Bluetooth GATT characteristic value](#access-the-bluetooth-gatt-characteristic-value).

-  Characteristics allows you to monitor and sometimes control remote Bluetooth Low Energy devices.
+  Characteristic allows you to monitor and sometimes control remote Bluetooth Low Energy devices.
 For example, a sensor reading can be exposed by the sensor device as a Bluetooth GATT characteristic.

 - Receive notifications on characteristic value changes